CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

     * Please try your hardest to make this modular.
 If this isn't possible, your PR might be requested to be moved up to virgo, or denied.
 * I just want to add sprites / sounds / add a new type of mob / add clothing / add a map
     * This is fine!
 This is easily made modular and done by adding code and resources to the modular_chomp directory.
+* What if Virgo deny a core change that was desired on Chomp?
+    * Hopefully this shouldn't happen.
+If you implement your feature with an "on/off" switch, then you can push it to virgo turned off, and we can turn it on here.
+If differences of development become too divisive in the future, then we will go back to the way things were with more freedom on this codebase.

 ## How Can I Contribute?